LivelyDismay/magnum-opus/faq.md

 ### How do I cap/uncap my FPS?

 In Mod Organizer, find the `High FPS Physics Fix` mod.
 Double click it.
 In the pop-up window, select the `INI Files` tab, then select the only INI listed.
 In the right pane, scroll down about halfway until you see `InGameFPS=`.
-Change the number to your liking.
+Change the number to your liking (0 = uncapped).

 [[Top]](#table-of-contents)